 M&E steps M&E Process Safeguards processes, inputs and outputs This comprises information on the establishment of institutions for safeguards implementation and monitoring (e.g. ACMA entities and PPMU safeguards units), capacity building, allocation of budgets for safeguards implementation monitoring implementation of key program processes, specific safeguards procedures (e.g. environmental codes of practice, consultation processes, compensation provided, grievance redress procedures) as detailed in the ESMF, RPF, PF and EMPF and their associated outputs e.g. RNA SSR reports, MPs/ OMP (including benefit-sharing agreements), EMDP etc. Environmental and social impacts/ outcomes Participatory assessments of the conduct of the RNA and SSR and the resulting management plans (i.e. management plan will include a M&E plan for the forest entity) will provide a basis for impact/ outcome monitoring of SUFs, PFMBs and SFCs.
-In addition, SUFs and PFMBs would be assessed using a Management Effectiveness Tracking Tool .
+In addition, SUFs and PFMBs would be assessed using a Management Effectiveness Tracking Tool 121 .
 Forest monitoring and simple proxies for biodiversity impact would be derived from information collected through the proposed MMR, including community-based patrolling (e.g. collection of information on forest cover/quality change).
 Baseline forest threat and social data is captured in the RNA and SSRs (e.g. major biodiversity threats, poverty, forest dependency, forest/land tenure, natural resource access and use).
 Environmental monitoring of plantation development The monitoring of the concern that plantation development may lead to the clearing of natural forests will include monitoring environmental impact mitigation measures in nine areas: site selection, species selection; management regime, plantation establishment; plantation tending; integrated pest control; fire prevention and control; access and harvesting; and M&E. Monitoring of social safeguards at the program level Monitoring will ensure that negatively affected households and communities are no worse off as a result of possible restrictions on natural resource use and includes, monitoring of compensation payments and livelihood restoration measures to ensure negative impacts are mitigated and program affected persons are compensated either on a land-for-land basis or cash compensation for loss due to impacts of the program.
-The CPMU includes a socio-economic and environmental M&E unit to undertake monitoring of the implementation and reporting of the RNA, SSR and ACMA processes .
+The CPMU includes a socio-economic and environmental M&E unit to undertake monitoring of the implementation and reporting of the RNA, SSR and ACMA processes 122 .
 The main responsibilities of the M&E unit will include: 1) overseeing compliance, including supervision and monitoring, of all environment and social aspects; 2) dealing with the subproject/ interventions related to the program safeguards; and 3) have overall responsibility for the coordination of subproject/ intervention environmental and social safeguard implementation.
 Information related to the safeguard measures and performance would be periodically disclosed to the public.
 Monitoring of safeguards at the provincial level The PPMUs a designated safeguards coordinator to whom implementation units would report will collect safeguards-related information.
 The RNA and SSR, contribute to the Management Plans and Operational Management Plans of the PFMBs, SFCs and SUFMBs and will include an assessment of their potential impact and risks, and this will feed into the M&E included in the MP and OMPs for the management of the effectiveness and help monitor the social impact of the ER-P and REDD+ activities, and record changes that impact on the livelihoods of people living either inside the PFMBs, SFCs, and SUFs (or in the buffer zone of the SUFs).
+Independent monitoring of the REDD+ Registry Following the requirements of the Methodological Frame the REDD+ Registry will also include and independent monitoring function (see section 18.2 for further details).